deadbok/project_network/recovery/README.md

 ![VM configuration for router NAT access](../images/routers-nat-net.png)
 </a>
 > Illustration 11: VM configuration for router NAT access

+### 5.2.1 Configure the routers for DHCP on the NAT

 The default login for the new routers are `root` and an empty password.